2017 Poultry Catalog

 Egg Productivity By Breed

 This is a list from top to bottom of all the full-sized chicken breeds we maintain.
 They are ranked here from most eggs per season to least eggs per season.
 This data is not scientifically collected and cannot be applied to birds obtained from sources other than us.
 This is the result of multiple years of data from our farm with our birds.
 We start the data period sometime in January or February and end it in September.
 Some breeds lay better at other times of the year.
 Please keep in mind that many things affect egg laying including, but not limited to, light, feed, pen size, pen location, etc. Some breeds develop egg eating problems when confined with no outside run.
 This lowers the number of eggs and lowers their ranking.
 Please only use this information as a guide and not as a strict criteria for choosing or discrediting a breed.
 Remember, some breeds are known for their brooding ability and this factor lowers egg numbers.
 We also keep birds for several years as we are interested in determining how long productivity holds up.
 Some breeds do great their pullet year and sink fast in egg numbers the second and subsequent years.
 Other breeds aren't affected by this.
 We will no longer be listing single year data as in some cases that might be comparing pullets to 3 and 4 year old hens.
 This is why this list is a multi-year average.
 We were unable to update this from 2008 data.
-We will be adding in 2009, 2010, and 2011 data to the website sometime during the year.
+We will be adding in 2009, 2010, 2011, 2012, and 2013 data to the website sometime during the year.
 We have the data compiled, just not enough time to get it added to the printed catalog.

 This list will be printed here online at a future date.